Gayle Dowell is known as the Prairie Jeweler. She creates jewelry using prairie grasses and wildflowers in fine silver and 22k gold.

 - Soldering Stand: A good heavy soldering stand is a must for safety.
 I have one that includes a sponge to keep my soldering iron tip clean.

-- Third Hand or Large Clip: A third hand or some type of large clip are good for holding my piece while I solder, as it keeps my hands from getting burned from the iron or the work as it heats up.
+- Third Hand or Large Clip: A third hand or some type of large clip is good for holding my piece while I solder, as it keeps my hands from getting burned from the iron or the work as it heats up.

 Step 2: Gather Up Some Basic Supplies

 Besides tools that will last, supplies will be needed for creating the piece.
 These are just some of the basic supplies that are needed, besides the artwork that will be placed between the glass:

 - Glass Tiles: Glass tiles can be found in all shapes and sizes, beveled or not beveled, and colored or clear.